 Drew's back to talk to Dan after 5 years since his first appearance.
 The two discuss hot jazz (Drew's area of performance and expertise), figuring out how to livestream, Drew's virtual variety show which draws in talent from all over the globe, his newest record, 'Just The Trio Us, Vol. 1', and how one stays relevant in a time when live performances are few and far between.

 Dan and Jenny talk about her upbringing in Detroit, Motown, coming to Philly as a student at UArts, learning the Meisner method and how it helped inform her as a songwriter as well as an actor, Canadian rock radio, and striving to be a "valid person".
 Jenny's new single, 'Higher Self', is out now anywhere you get digital music, along with a video featuring dancer Abigail Kelvas.

 One of the bands Dan heard a lot about this summer was Riverby.
-He finally got a chance to talk with Sophie Greenberg, front-person and songwriter of the band.
-The two talk about how the band came together, getting tricked into living in Manayunk (where they still live), their new video that features smashed cake and a lot of fake blood, and Sophie's love of antagonizing her bandmate, Tyler (who has nothing but nice things to say about anyone).
+He finally got a chance to talk with August Greenberg, front-person and songwriter of the band.
+The two talk about how the band came together, getting tricked into living in Manayunk (where they still live), their new video that features smashed cake and a lot of fake blood, and August's love of antagonizing her bandmate, Tyler (who has nothing but nice things to say about anyone).

 Dan got so much great music for last week's episode, he decided to do a second Fall 2020 Music Playlist.
 Featuring Ellen Siberian tiger, Ali Awan, Caiola, Riverby and more.
 Go to 25oclockpod.com for a clickable playlist and support the artists.